Harukaze9/JsonAsCommandTree/readme.md

 }
 ```

 You can effortlessly generate the `my-docker-run-command`, which accepts two arguments and offers customized input autocompletion candidates for the first argument.
-Furthermore, any modifications to the JSON file will be immediately applied to the command!
+Furthermore, any modifications to the JSON file will be immediately applied to the command anytime!

 ## Prerequisites